 Several factors that may contribute to the lack of reporting elder abuse incidents include isolation of older adults in rural areas, as well as cultural and societal attitudes emphasizing autonomy and privacy.

-Kathy Rickart, coordinator of Colorado Coalition for Elder Rights and Protection, which provides education and resources about elder rights issues, said these attitudes can be common in ethnic and immigrant populations.
+Kathy Rickart, former coordinator of Colorado Coalition for Elder Rights and Adult Protection, which provides education and resources about elder rights issues, said these attitudes can be common in ethnic and immigrant populations.

 Abuse awareness among friends and family can be particularly important in rural areas where they can be a support and resource to victims in place of lacking programs and services, she said.

-"The skill of the professional is key, along with creating abuse awareness among the general public," Rickart said.
-"Mental illness used to be hidden in the closet, but with education, more and more people no longer feel stigmatized if they have a mental illness.
+"The skill of the professional is key along with creating abuse awareness among the general public," Rickart said.
+"Mental illness used to be hid in the closet, but with education, more and more people no longer feel stigmatized if they have a mental illness.
 Abuse will have to travel the same educational path."

-Once a county department of social/human services (some have adult protection teams) receives a referral about possible abuse, the staff can access the situation and determine what kind of services in the community, such as medical care, counseling, home health or other programs, will help the person in his or her situation.
+Once a county department of social/human services (some have adult protection teams) receive a referral about possible abuse, staff access the situation and determine what kind of services in the community, such as medical care, counseling, home health or other programs, will help the person in their situation.
 More dire or extreme circumstances may require the help of law enforcement or other agencies.

-"Basically, our job is to go out and advocate for the rights of that person a lot of times," Clark said.
+"Basically our job is to go out and advocate for the rights of that person a lot of times," said Clark in Routt County.

-She emphasized that competent adults have the right to refuse some or all help offered to them by APS, even if the staff thinks it is not in the person's best interest.
-Finding the least restrictive help or intervention is among APS's priorities.
+She emphasized that competent adults have the right to refuse some or all help offered to them by APS, even if staff feel it is not in the person's best interest.
+Finding the least restrictive help or intervention is among APS priorities.

 Older adults also should refuse to allow anyone to add their name to the person's bank account without their consent and should never make financial decisions under pressure or sign over money or property to anyone without getting legal advice, according to recommendations from the National Center on Elder Abuse.

-Elder abuse within the home can be averted by proactive family choices, such as seeking counseling or helping change long-time patterns of behavior, conflict or addictions or dealing with current stresses, recommends the American Psychological Association.
+Elder abuse within the home can be averted by proactive family choices, such as seeking counseling or help change long-time patterns of behavior, conflict or addictions or deal with current stresses, recommends the American Psychological Association.

 Concerned citizens can prevent or end abuse by reaching out to vulnerable neighbors, friends or family members, especially those isolated because of physical, cultural or geographical circumstances.
 They also may volunteer with community programs that provide older adults companionship and help in their homes.

-Finally, if they suspect someone is being abused or is neglecting him- or herself, they should report the situation to the county department of social/human services where that person lives.
+Finally, if they suspect someone is being abused or are neglecting themselves, they should report the situation to the county department of social/human services where that person lives.
 Referral sources are kept confidential and may be anonymous.